ymolists/website/gitpod/docs/environment-variables.md

 > **Beware:** while the variable values are stored encrypted, they are available as plain text inside a workspace.
 Be careful when sharing your live workspace or when using `*/*` as repository pattern.

+## Project-Specific Environment Variables

+Environment variables which are defined in [project](/docs/teams-and-projects#projects) settings will be visible in prebuilds, and optionally also in workspaces.
+This is useful for prebuilds to access restricted services.

+Important notes:

+- [Project-Specific Environment Variables](#project-specific-environment-variables) will take precedence over [User-Specific Environment Variables](#user-specific-environment-variables)
+- The `gp env` command can pull/set environment variables from/to [User-Specific Environment Variables](#user-specific-environment-variables) but not [User-Specific Environment Variables](#user-specific-environment-variables)

+> **Warning:** Care should be taken with secrets.
+Allowing secrets to be accessed from workspaces will expose those secrets to anyone who can open the workspace.

-## Terminal Specific Environment Variables
+## Terminal-Specific Environment Variables

-You can set environment variables within the terminal of VS Code by setting the `env` property within the task definition in your `.gitpod.yml`.
+You can set environment variables for a Gitpod `task` terminal of VS Code by setting the `env` property within the task definition in your `.gitpod.yml`.
+Please note that such environment variables will be limited to the `task` terminal and is not globally set across the workspace.

 For example: